example42/psick/docs/git.md

 This control-repo is stored in a [Git](https://git-scm.com) repository.

-Whoever has to work on tit should have basic git knowledge.
+Whoever has to work on it should have basic git knowledge.

 Here we are going to review git essentials and outline possible workflows for Puppet code development, testing and deployment process.